-Washington state businesses brace for impact of the coronavirus
+Washington state businesses brace for impact of the coronavirus, including a big hit to Seattle tourism

 As worries over the spread of the new coronavirus intensify, many businesses in Washington state said they’re monitoring the situation closely, taking precautions to protect their employees’ health and adjusting other plans.

-Some major employers are halting travel or postponing opening new offices in Asia.
+Some major employers are halting travel or postponing opening offices in Asia.
 Real estate brokers say they’re seeing fewer Chinese home shoppers.

-And local industries already hard-hit by the U.S.-China trade war, like agriculture and tourism, are forecasting continued strain on profits.
+And local industries already hard hit by the U.S.-China trade war, like agriculture and tourism, are forecasting continued strain on profits.
 Nearly 18 months of retaliatory tariffs have cut exports through Washington state to China, its biggest trading partner, by nearly 40% since 2018.

 The coronavirus outbreak — which public health experts predict could soon be a global pandemic — may send trade volumes plummeting further, said J. Norwell Coquillard, executive director of the nonprofit Washington State China Relations Council.